Sarah Abo

-Sarah Abo (born 8 November 1985) is an Australian television presenter, journalist and reporter.
+Sarah Abo (born 8 November 1986) is an Australian television presenter, journalist and reporter.

-Abo is currently a co-host of the Nine Network's breakfast program Today with Karl Stefanovic.
-She is also a reporter on 60 Minutes.
+Abo was co‑host of the Nine Network's breakfast program Today from 2023 to 2026 and was also a reporter for 60 Minutes.

-Early life
+Early life and education

-Abo was born in Damascus, Syria to Fouad and Samia and has two younger sisters.
-In 1990, when she was four years of age, the family relocated to Melbourne, Australia where she attended Our Lady of Mercy College in Heidelberg.
-Abo went on to graduate from Monash University in 2009 with a Bachelor of Arts (Honours), majoring in Journalism.
+Abo was born on 8 November 1986 in Damascus, Syria, to Fouad and Samia, and has two younger sisters.
+In 1990, when she was four years of age, the family relocated to Melbourne, Australia.

+She attended Our Lady of Mercy College in Heidelberg.
+Abo went on to graduate from Monash University in 2009 with a Bachelor of Arts (Honours), majoring in journalism.

 Career

-Abo commenced her television career in 2008 at Network 10's Adelaide newsroom where she initially worked as an archiving and production assistant before becoming a Ten News reporter.
-After two years, Abo moved back to Melbourne where she continued to work as a reporter for Network 10 for another three years.
+Abo commenced her television career in 2008 at Network 10's Adelaide newsroom, where she initially worked as an archiving and production assistant, before becoming a Ten News reporter.
+After two years, Abo moved back to Melbourne, where she continued to work as a reporter for Network 10 for another three years.

-In 2013, she commenced working for SBS Television as a presenter and reporter on programs such as SBS World News, Dateline, Insight and Small Business Secrets.
-In 2014, Abo completed a fellowship at CNN in Atlanta.
+In 2013, she commenced working for SBS Television as a presenter and reporter on programs such as SBS World News, Dateline, Insight, and Small Business Secrets.
+In 2014, Abo completed a fellowship at CNN in Atlanta, Georgia, United States.
 Abo was a presenter and journalist for SBS for the 2014 FIFA World Cup.

 In 2019, Abo joined the Nine Network as a 60 Minutes reporter.
-Since joining the network, Abo regularly filled in as co-host of Nine's breakfast show Today including in March 2022 when regular co-host Allison Langdon contracted COVID-19.
+She regularly filled in as co-host of Nine's breakfast show Today including in March 2022 when regular co-host Allison Langdon contracted COVID-19.

 Abo was chosen to moderate the second leaders' debate between Scott Morrison and Anthony Albanese prior to the 2022 Australian federal election which aired on 8 May 2022.
 After the debate, Abo was the subject of a controversial tweet posted by Mark Latham, the New South Wales state leader of Pauline Hanson's One Nation, who seemingly used Abo's surname as a racial slur.
 Criticising Abo's performance as moderator, Latham said "never trust an Abo with something as important as that".
 The word "Abo" is a highly offensive reference to Aboriginal Australians.
-The Nine Network said that they intended to report Latham's comments to the authorities while praising Abo's handling of the debate.
+The Nine Network said that they intended to report Latham's comments to the authorities, while praising Abo's handling of the debate.

-In November 2022, Abo was announced as the new co-host of the Nine Network's breakfast program Today in 2023, replacing Ally Langdon who was appointed as the host of A Current Affair following the retirement of Tracy Grimshaw.
+In November 2022, Abo was announced as the new co-host of the Nine Network's breakfast program Today in 2023, replacing Ally Langdon, who was appointed as the host of A Current Affair following the retirement of Tracy Grimshaw.

-In December 2023, Nine announced that Abo will host Carols by Candlelight with David Campbell.
+In December 2023, Nine announced that Abo would host Carols by Candlelight with David Campbell.

+On 16 September 2026, Abo announced that she would leave Today and the Nine Network at the end of the year.

 Personal life

 On 15 December 2012, Abo married Cyrus Moran.

+On 11 March 2026, she announced on Today that she is pregnant.
+Abo also revealed that she had been through years of fertility struggles.
+Abo gave birth to a boy, Sonny, in July.